 Please note that there are three official school holidays in Zambia which are usually in April, August and December.
 During this time, volunteers still have the opportunity to work with children within the kindergarten, however there will be fewer children in attendance.

-Why do Kindergarten volunteering in Livingstone with IVHQ?
+Why do Childcare volunteering in Livingstone with IVHQ?

 When you volunteer with children in Zambia you’ll be adding value to the local community, while also developing personally and professionally by: